Centralized core facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 The Cardiovascular Research Methods Centre focuses on the design and analysis of clinical trials.

 The Common Equipment Core Laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, shaking incubator, biosafety cabinets, etc. A full list of this equipment can be accessed through the Heart Hub (from campus only).

 UOHI offers researchers the use of a BD FACSAria IIIu cell sorter/cytometer through the High Resolution Cell Imaging Core Facility (above).

 FlowQuant is a clinical and research tool for quantifying myocardial blood flow (MBF) from nuclear medical images.

-The Office of Research Services provides pre-award, post-award and clinical study support to all researchers at UOHI and acts as a liaison with our Core Facilities and shared infrastructure and services.
+The Office of Research Services provides pre-award, post-award and clinical study support to all researchers at UOHI and acts as a liaison with our core facilities and shared infrastructure and services.

-Acknowledging Our Cores Facilities and shared infrastructure
+Acknowledging Our Cores Facilities and Shared Infrastructure

-Grants and Publications: The use of data generated in a core facility in a grant application, progress report or publication contains the implicit understanding that the PI or authors will acknowledge the use of the core facility.
+The use of data generated in a core facility in a grant application, progress report or publication contains the implicit understanding that the PI or authors will acknowledge the use of the core facility.
 Since many of our facilities are supported by federal agencies, such acknowledgement is mandatory.

-Support our Core Facilities - advancing landmark work to happen here!
+Support our core facilities - advancing landmark work to happen here!